sagemath/sagewiki_to_gh-2022-10-10/CombinatorialClass.md

 = Combinatorial Classes =

 There are a lot of design issues which concern combinatorial classes.
 I'd like to discuss them here.
 The following are mostly notes from discussion with Nicolas.
-Once fixed, this material should end up in the doc of CombinatorialClass.
+Once fixed, this material should end up in the doc of CombinatorialClass (I volunteer for this -Florent).
 Please add comments anywhere.

+<<TableOfContents(2)>>

 == Foreword (Teminology) ==